 Options for Business Structure Types

-Greg: Hi I’m Greg Corombos and our guest this week is Theresa Goody.
-She is the founder and CEO of the Goody Group.
+Greg: Hi I’m Greg Corombos and our guest this week is Teresa Goody.
+She is the founder and CEO of The Goody Group.
 This week she joins us to talk about a very important concept for aspiring and beginning small business owners, the establishment of a formal business entity.
-Theresa, thanks very much for being with us.
+Teresa, thanks very much for being with us.

 Greg: Let’s start with the basics.
 What is a formal business entity, and why is it so important for small businesses to have one?